thinktandem/HorizontalDevOps/outline.md

 ### Identify your interfaces: By identifying your interfaces you will learn what's expensive/hard to change and what's easy.

 ### Actively work to refine/reduce your interfaces.
 By doing this, you give developers the ability to pick up your projects quickly.

+### Make concious decisions about the interfaces you choose.

 If you can offer a consistent DX accross all of your projects, then you can reduce ramp up time on getting a developer up and running and productive on a project.